podium-lib/podlet/README.md

 app.get(podlet.manifest('/manifest'), (req, res) => { ... });
 ```

-Within the route for the manifest one will normally serve the manifest.
+Podium expects podlet manifest routes to return a JSON document describing
-This can be achieved by simply serializing the Podlet object instance.
+the podlet.
+This can be achieved by simply serializing the Podlet object
+instance.

 Example: